linq2js/flovv/README.md

 ### yield ref

-Getting state/flow value but make a reference of that state/flow.
+Getting state/flow value but make a reference to that state/flow.
 The flow will be stale whenever the ref state/flow updated

 ```js
 function* GetValue() {